In this article, we share our pick of the best cycling destinations in Europe and why we think they should be at the top of your must-ride list.

 Our view

-Slovenia is a fantastic destination, one of the best places for cycling holidays in Europe, and it’s also recognised as the continent’s most sustainable country.
+Slovenia is a fantastic destination, one of the best places for cycling holidays in Europe, and it’s also recognised as one of the continent’s most sustainable countries (source).
 It’s somewhere cycling is encouraged as both a mode of transport and for tourism.

 Slovenia is a country full of hidden gems, and with the rise of the strength of Slovenian riders in the professional peloton like Tadej Pogačar and Primož Roglič, it’s somewhere that more and more cyclists are considering for their European cycling tours and holidays.

 Slovenia does have a lot to offer, particularly in the summer.
-Ride along dedicated cycle paths and discover gorgeous places like the Vipava Valley, Lake Bled, home to blue and green lagoons and traditional castles and architecture.
+Ride along dedicated cycle paths and discover gorgeous places like the Vipava Valley, which is home to blue and green lagoons and traditional castles and architecture.
 Alternatively, challenge yourself in the Julian Alps.

 More information